obronchain/BS21_ches2020CTF/README.rst

 =================
 The script `download.py` is an interactive scripts to select what dataset must be downloaded.
 The user can select to download profile and/or attack dataset for each of the implementations.
-It also allows to download the pre-computed models and attack results.
 The following example downloads both datasets for the 3-shares implementation.
+It also allows to download all the precomputed models and attacks results.

 .. code-block::